UKCloud/documentation/articles/connectivity/conn-ref-telco-enagagement.md

 5) Ark will provide connectivity between the telco termination point and the UKCloud patch panel

 6) UKCloud will liaise with the partner or customer to arrange for onward connectivity from the UKCloud patch panel to the UKCloud environment.
 This may require additional information gathering.
-In the case where Cloud Enablement is required, this will involve additional engineer work from both customer/partner and UKCloud
+In the case where Cloud Enablement is required, this will involve additional engineer work from both customer/partner and UKCloud.

 UKCloud will complete the logical and physical connectivity to enable a live service.

 ## Telcos with a presence in Ark

 Telco providers will need to have a presence in the Ark Meet Me Room (MMR) in order to provide a service to the customer or partner.
+The location where a telco has presence defines whether HybridConnect or CrownConnect can be used.
+If the telco has presence in a core UKCloud location (A9 or SQ17) then HybridConnect can be used, if the telco has presence in Ark but outside of UKCloud's core locations, then CrownConnect must be used.

 The following telcos have a presence in Ark MMRs:

-- BT
+- BT*

-- Vodafone
+- Vodafone*

-- CenturyLink
+- CenturyLink*

-- Virgin Media
+- Virgin Media*

+- Interoute*

+- GTT

+- Redcentric

-- Interoute
+- SSE

+*has known presence in core UKCloud locations

 If a service provider does not have a presence in Ark, then they will need to contact Ark Continuity directly in order to gain presence.
 It is not the responsibility of the customer/partner or UKCloud to contact Ark on behalf of the telco.

 ## Completing telco order form

 When completing the telco order form, it is important to state the correct address of the Ark datacentre that the connectivity will be provisioned in.
-The addresses of the UKCloud connectivity termination points are:
+The addresses of UKCloud's core locations are:

 ### Farnborough